turingschool/curriculum/source/projects/merchant.markdown

 Now you need to **run** this migration so it actually creates the `products` table in the database.

-Take a look at the error message in your browser again.
-It says you need to run the following command in your terminal:

 {% terminal %}
 $ rake db:migrate RAILS_ENV=development